Buy This Book

 Hardcover | 9780268204037 | January 2022

 eBook (EPUB) | 9780268092856 | April 2014

 Kenneth M. Sayre is professor of philosophy and director of the Philosophic Institute at the University of Notre Dame.
-He is the author of numerous books ranging in topic from Plato to cybernetics to public values.
-His books include Values in the Electric Power Industry (1977), Plato's Literary Garden (1995), and Parmenides' Lesson (1997), all published by the University of Notre Dame Press.
+He is the author of numerous books, including Unearthed: The Economic Roots of Our Environmental Crisis (University of Notre Dame Press, 2010).

-"Kenneth Sayre tells the story of the transition of the philosophy department at Notre Dame with a keen eye for how these transitions illumine transitions in the developments in philosophy, broadly speaking.
+"Kenneth Sayre tells the story of the transition of the philosophy department at Notre Dame with a keen eye for how these transitions illuminate transitions in the developments in philosophy, broadly speaking.
 I think the great achievement of this book is not only its well-crafted history of the Notre Dame philosophy department, but its reminder to us that philosophers are human beings.
 By bringing to life the extraordinary people who have been associated with the Notre Dame philosophy department, Sayre has written a book that is deeply humane and uplifting." —Stanley Hauerwas, Gilbert T. Rowe Professor Emeritus of Divinity and Law, Duke Divinity School

 "Kenneth Sayre has a splendid cast of characters and stories.
 In recounting the history of a single department over the last seventy years, he also tells the story of the development of academic philosophy.
-Along the way he shows how the notion that a university should be run as a business gradually took hold and transformed, not only his university, but U.S. academic culture." ~Patricia Curd
+Along the way he shows how the notion that a university should be run as a business gradually took hold and transformed, not only his university, but U.S. academic culture." —Patricia Curd, Purdue University